rik2803/aws-account-config/README_BB_REPO_VARIABLES.md

   to support old repo configs that do not have that property.
 This behaviour will be deprecated in a future version.

+## Tags

+Tags are used to:

+* Speed up the process by limiting the actions to what changed.
+* Avoid that the BB API call rate is exceeded.

+Following tags are supported:

+* `bb_permissions`: Apply group permissions only.
+* `bb_serviceaccounts`: Apply all repository variables related to AWS Service Accounts.
+* `bb_rotate_credentials`: When the Service Account credentials in the Bastion account are updated (this should be done regularly), the BB repository Service Account variables should be updated as well.
+Otherwise, the pipelines will not be able to assume the required permissions.
+* `bb_customvars`: Apply custom environment variables only.
+* `bb_ssh_keypair`: Apply the SSH key-pair only.
+* `bb_datadog`: Apply the DataDog integration environment variables `DD_API_KEY`, `DD_APP_KEY` and `DD_API_HOST`.
+* `bb_snyk`: Apply the Snyk token used to integrate Snyk checks in pipelines,

 ## The configuration file

 | Property               | Description                                                                                        |